 Burping baby after feeding

-When trying to get baby to burp after feeding her, there’s a few different positions you can try:
+If you are struggling to burp your baby after feeding there are a few different positions you can try:

 - Sit upright with baby against your chest – In this position, you want baby’s chin to rest on your shoulder while you support her with one hand.
 Use your other hand to gently pat baby’s back.